 “In a world populated by women who are robotic ‘sluts’ and men who are robotic studs, the sex is going to be predictably devoid of any intimacy: Porn sex is not about making love, as the feelings and emotions we normally associate with such an act—connection, empathy, tenderness, caring, affection—are replaced by those more often connected with hate—fear, disgust, anger, loathing, and contempt.
 In porn, the man makes hate to the woman, as each sex act is designed to deliver the maximum amount of degradation.”

-When has human exploitation and degradation ever been a healthy, positive thing for our society?
+When has human exploitation and degradation ever been healthy and positive for our society?

 Love and real relationships, however, are very positive things for our society.
 And recognizing the harms of porn is actually a very pro-sex stance because avoiding romanticized versions of abusive relationships can only benefit you sexually in the long run.